EMBRYOPSIDA Pirani & Prado

 Age.
-Crown-group Acoraceae were dated to 19 ± 5.7 m.y. by Merckx et al. (2008a), 52-4 m.y. by Mennes et al. (2013, see also 2015) and (50-)30(-15) or (10-)9 m.y. by Hertweck et al. (2015).
+Crown-group Acoraceae were dated to 19 ± 5.7 Ma by Merckx et al. (2008a), 52-4Ma by Mennes et al. (2013, see also 2015) and (50-)30(-15) or (10-)9 Ma by Hertweck et al. (2015).

 Evolution: Divergence & Distribution.
-See Stockey (2006) for an evaluation of fossil remains of Acoraceae.
+Stockey (2006) provided an evaluation of fossil remains of Acoraceae.

 Genes & Genomes.
 There has been a great increase in the rate of synonymous substitutions in the mitochondrial genome, but not in that of the chloroplast genome (Mower et al. 2007; see also G. Petersen et al. 2006b).

-Chemistry, Morphology, etc. The root stele is pentarch.
-Does Acorus have vessels?
-It seems to depend on one's definition, Carlquist (2012a, see also 2009) calling the plant functionally vesselless, the tracheids being "pre-vessel" in morphology - although derived.
+Chemistry, Morphology, etc..
+The root stele is pentarch.
+Does Acorus have vessels? - it seems to depend on one's definition, Carlquist (2012a, see also 2009) calling the plant functionally vesselless, the tracheids being "pre-vessel" in morphology - although derived.
 The primary root is described as being diarch by Buell (1935).
 Kaplan (1970a) and Rudall and Buzgo (2002) discuss leaf morphology and development; young leaves are terete, furthermore, the anatomy of the scape and spadix are odd; it is possible that the basal part of what is now called the spathe is adnate to the inflorescence peduncle.

 The abaxial tepal is large, bract-like, and encloses the young flower, indeed, it seems to have "merged" with the bract (Buzgo 2001), being depicted as an organ of "hybrid" nature (Bateman et al. 2006b); Ronse de Craene (2010) interprets it as a bract, one tepal being missing (if this is the correct interpretation, some apomorphies above will have to be changed).
 For possible septal nectaries, see above.
-The ovules are encased in mucilage secreted by the intra-ovarian trichomes.
+The ovules are surrounded by mucilage secreted by the intra-ovarian trichomes.

 Several details of embryogeny need confirmation.
-Buell (1938) suggested that cells of the nucellar epithelium divided periclinally, and cells of the inner layer produced - technically almost a nucellar cap of sorts - elongated radially.
+Buell (1938) suggested that cells of the nucellar epithelium divided periclinally (a nucellar cap), cells of the innermost layer elongating radially.
 The polar nucleus divided before fertilization, one nucleus moving to the antipodal end of the cell, and a cell wall forming.
 Early development of the possibly diploid endosperm nucleus produced a file of four large cells.
-The suspensor was not described in detail, although Buell (1935) had mentioned that it was small and attached to the base of the embryo.
-The structure in Fig. 2A indicated as being the suspensor looks more like a slightly darkened file of cells in the root cap.
+The suspensor was not described in detail, although Buell (1935) had mentioned that it was small; the structure in Fig. 2A indicated as being the suspensor looks more like a slightly darkened file of cells in the root cap.
 Rudall and Furness (1997) unfortunately did not follow details of embryo development, but they illustrated the perisperm cells as being radially elongated and covered by a cuticle.
 The seedling has a single cotyledonary bundle, the root stele is diarch, there is a single stem bundle and three traces to the first leaf (Buell 1935).

 Additional information is taken from Grayum (1987), Bogner and Mayo (1998), and Bogner (2011), all general, Carlquist and Schneider (1997) and Keating (2003a), both anatomy, Soukup et al. (2005: root development, intermediate), French and Tomlinson (1981a: stem anatomy, 1981b: branching), Buzgo and Endress (2000: floral morphology), Eyde et al. (1967: floral anatomy), Buell (1938: ovule), Floyd and Friedman (2000b: endosperm with uniseriate cells in micropylar chamber, etc.), and Tillich (1985: seedling).
 For a checklist and bibliography, see Govaerts and Frodin (2002) and World Checklist of Monocots.